 Do dumbbell pullovers actually expand the rib cage?

 Not in adults.
-Once your growth plates fuse, the bony rib cage doesn't change from exercise.
-What pullovers do is strengthen the serratus anterior and stretch the intercostals, which can improve posture and the visual appearance of your chest.
-So the "expansion" effect is cosmetic, not skeletal.
+Once your growth plates fuse in your late teens or early twenties, the bony structure of the rib cage doesn't change from exercise.
+The 1970s claim was based on training adolescents whose skeletons were still growing.
+What pullovers do accomplish in adults is strengthening the serratus anterior and stretching the intercostals and pec minor, which can improve posture and the visual appearance of the chest and ribs.
+So the expansion is real in a cosmetic sense, but not a skeletal one.